Do you ever wonder where to buy items to go along with your healthy, real food lifestyle?

 Cosmetics – We often get consumed with the foods we eat that we forget how important what we put on our skin is also important and can be a source of questionable, carcinogenic or at the least unnecessary chemicals.
 The skin is your largest organ and anything you put on it is in your blood stream in 26 seconds!
 Faster than food gets to the bloodstream!
 So, safe, toxin free cosmetics are a must!
 This entire line is free of over 1,500 chemicals which are normally found in other brands – Find safe, toxin free cosmetics.

 Essential Oils – When it comes to essential oils, quality is very important.
 When used topically, they are absorbed quicker than the food you eat!
 To be taken internally, they also need to be pure and of good quality.
-I use one brand that you can read about here – Getting Started With Essential Oils.
-You can also request oil samples HERE.
+I use one brand and although I do not “sell” it, here is a link to someone I trust that does.

 Fermented Vegetable Culture – Fermented vegetable like Sauerkraut and Fermented Carrots provide valuable probiotics for intestinal health.
 While a couple of spoons of kefir or yogurt can be added as a starter culture in a recipe, I have also used a starter specifically for vegetables.
 Find starter culture for fresh vegetables.